 Parmacheene Station Nipigon Station Red Rock Station

 Nipigon, often written as Nepigon in the 1800s, was located at Milepost 77.9/127.6.
 It was the major stop on the line between Jellicoe and Port Arthur, sporting a large siding, water tank, coal facilities, wye and station.
 Gradually reduced in size, the siding remained until prior to 2005.
+The water tank was removed between 1956 and 1958.

 Canadian Northern had originally asked for running rights on the Canadian Pacific line between Port Arthur and Nipigon.
 When the request was denied, the company was forced to find a route for their line in an already difficult area.
 Between Red Rock and Nipigon, there was no other option than to build outboard of the Canadian Pacific, which was already hugging the western shore of the Nipigon River.
 A tremendous amount of money and effort was required to place the rock fill required to support the grade.